ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Most communities have variants of the following **resources**, perhaps with more colorful names:

-* Wealth — the **ability** of the community’s to provide financial help, whether counted primarily in dollars, credits, or cattle
+* Wealth — the **ability** of the community to provide financial help, whether counted primarily in dollars, credits, or cattle
 * Diplomacy — the **ability** to extract favors from other communities, while minimizing the cost of its reciprocal obligations
 * Morale — the community’s **ability** to believe in its capacity to achieve its goals, and willingness to follow the directives of its leaders

 The following abilities might appear, depending on setting:

-* Military — its **ability** to defend itself from outside threats, and to aggressively achieve its own aims through force of arms (for settings where communities of the size you’re tracking  eld their own armed units)
+* Military — its **ability** to defend itself from outside threats, and to aggressively achieve its own aims through force of arms (for settings where communities of the size you’re tracking field their own armed units)
 * Magic — the collective **ability** of its people to perform supernatural acts (for fantasy worlds)
 * Technology — its access to specialized, rare or secret devices or scientific knowledge not shared by its rivals (for post- apocalyptic or SF worlds)